Akuli/teek/docs/tkinter.rst

 ``button['text']``, ``button.cget('text')``, ``button.config('text')[-1]`` and
 ``button.configure('text')[-1]`` are all valid ways to get the text of a button.
 In pythotk, none of these work, and you instead do ``button.config['text']``.
-However, pythotk raises good error messages when you try to do something that is not compatible with tkinter:
+However, pythotk raises good error messages:

 >>> button = tk.Button(tk.Window(), "some text")
 >>> button.cget('text')